Developing a smart documentation tool for NOTO—a comprehensive support system for early childhood educators

 Design

-Our first widget prototype tried to cram too many features without a clear hierarchy.
-We redesigned it to show the most important features with proper labels.
+Our first prototype tried to cram too many features without a clear hierarchy and missed the context of real classrooms.

-The smart documentation was rebuilt as a brain-dump tool with tablet-first compatibility.
+We rebuilt the smart documentation as a brain-dump tool with tablet-first compatibility to suit urgent use and avoid phone usage.

-Many teachers have a tablet in class, so developing this feature for tablets first is more appropriate.
-We decided to incorporate AI into this feature to distill messy inputs into necessary fields, allowing teachers to forego structure when they need to act fast.
+Tablets are more appropriate in a classroom environment, and many teachers already use them in class.
+We incorporated AI into this feature to distill messy inputs into necessary fields, allowing teachers to forego structure when they need to act fast.

 Unclear actions